204th Engineer Battalion (United States)

-The 204th Engineer Battalion was constituted on 1 December 1967 in the New York Army National Guard.
-This battalion was organized on 1 February 1967 from existing units in south-central New York.
+The 204th Engineer Battalion, United States Army Corps of Engineers, was constituted on 1 December 1967 in the New York Army National Guard.
+It was organized on 1 February 1968 from existing units in south-central New York.
 The headquarters of the unit was established in Binghamton, New York.

 History

 The units which formed the battalion brought with them the campaign credits and unit awards earned in previous service to the United States.
 The Service Company has seven campaign credits for World War I and three credits for service in the Pacific during World War II.
 Company A has three campaign credits for World War I and another three for service in World War II.
 Company B has three World War I credits and nine World War II credits.
 Of the latter, five are for service in Europe and four are for service in the Pacific.
 The company also received a Meritorious Unit Commendation and a Philippine Presidential Unit Citation.
 Company C has one American Civil War credit, three World War I credits, and 10 World War II credits.
 Five of these are based on service of predecessor units in Europe and the other five are for service in the Pacific.
 In addition, Company C earned a Presidential Unit Citation for Saipan and a French Croix de Guerre with Silver Star for World War I service in the Meuse-Argonne.
 The unit was twice cited in the Order of the Day of the Belgian Army.